The Latest Version Of Monopoly Pokes Fun At Millennials

 “But experiences, whether they’re good — or weird — last forever.”

 Of course, the original real estate tagline references that commonly held belief that millennials tend to avoid all sorts of adult responsibilities, including buying real estate.
-Although according to that took offense at Hasbro’s new game and went to bat for millennials, that’s simply not the case.

 “What?!”
 Emily Roehler exclaimed.